 For the last few weeks in Britain, social media has been dominated by posts discussing lockdown.
 The most important lesson we’ve learned from this national crisis is that no trend lasts forever.
 Even those which seem set to stay can change unexpectedly and fast.
 Some predictable digital marketing trends changed over UK’s lockdown – an organic search rise for “desks” accompanied people working at home.
 Less predictable trends happened too (a sudden interest in sleep with a consequent increase in searches related to pillows).

 “It was like the switch had been flipped – without being able to predict it, in a single day all around the world, human behaviour changed.
 It’s hard enough predicting what your peers are going to do today, much less tomorrow or next year.”

 It’s time to invest in digital if you want your company to stay agile.
 The business landscape is getting busier.
 Much more expensive and difficult for companies with a digital-first approach as the world moves online.
 It’s not just about what you do on-site anymore but how your organisation can adapt when customers are constantly changing.
 Their preferences?

 Your business needs to invest in advertising and marketing if your goal is to grow.
 If you want higher Google rankings, then that means more ad spending across the board.
 Make sure you have a plan of action before making any big decisions like this!

 If you’re looking for some new followers on social media or are trying to get better search engine results, don’t forget about investing in creative copywriting as well as targeted ads with an eye toward both time and place-based relevance.

-We hope that the next time you create content or a campaign for your business, you will look to these 3 lessons.
+We hope that the next time you create your content or a campaign for your business, you will look to these three lessons.
 We can help by providing expertise in SEO and digital marketing strategy.
 Please reach out if there is anything else we can do to make your online presence stronger.

 What are some of the takeaways that resonate with you most?
 Let us know on social media!